 What’s more, using adhesives significantly improves the stress distribution of a bond – while other types of bonding connects substrates in a singular point where the stress is then concentrated if a force is applied, adhesives bond the two materials along a whole bond line, which results in a stronger assembly and lower likelihood of fractures.

 Adhesives also have a number of advantages over other bonding mechanisms when it comes to aesthetics.
 This way you can ensure that your construction products are not only strongly held together, but also look great – once you opt for adhesives, drill holes, protruding fasteners and weld burns will be replaced by clean, smooth lines.
 By doing away with applying mechanical aggression to the materials you are binding together, you can also simultaneously avoid damaging their structure, reduce manufacturing cost and make further savings on additional components like nuts and screws.

 Overall, adhesives are considerably more cost-effective when compared to other assembly options, not least of all because using adhesives as a bonding technology in industrial projects helps save time, thus becoming economically beneficial.
-Across a number of industries, adhesives have proven to increase reliability and improve construction process, while at the same time reducing costs.
+Across a number of industries, adhesives have proven to increase reliability and improve construction process, while at the same time reducing costs; Sika`s Sikaflex-EBT is the perfect building and maintenance companion.
 Moreover, adhesive application can be easily automated to increase the speed of fulfilling a project, while also boosting the accuracy and consistency of bonding.